sroebuck/scalatra-userauth/README.md

 License
 -------

 This software is Copyright (c) 2011, Stuart Roebuck and licensed under a standard MIT license (more specifically referred to as the Expat license).
 See the `LICENSE.md` file for details.
+In other words, you are pretty much free to use it however you want.